attrib/git-test/README.md

 # Welcome to git

-Did a change on remote.
+Did a change on remote. (fixed a bug here)

 Showing pull now.